Target date funds

 Here’s how it works:

-Our funds are managed by a Portfolio Oversight Committee, a team of veteran investment professionals that have navigated good and bad market conditions.
+Our target date funds are managed by a Portfolio Oversight Committee, a team of veteran investment professionals who have navigated good and bad market conditions.

 In addition to managing the funds, our investment professionals invest their own money in the funds.